 The New Year is the perfect time to make resolutions to help you achieve your financial goals.
-Here are a few suggestions for you to consider when ringing in 2023:
+Here are a few suggestions for you to consider in 2022:

 Refine your budget.